 Dr. Liza J. Rankow is an interfaith minister, educator, activist, and writer.
-Her work centers the personal and collective healing that is essential to authentic justice and social transformation.
-Liza is the founder and former Executive Director of OneLife Institute, a BIPOC-centered community organization serving at the intersection of spirituality and social action.
+Her work centers the healing that is essential to personal and social transformation.
+Liza is the founder and former Executive Director of OneLife Institute, an organization that served for 17 years to support the wellbeing of frontline change-makers.

-In her previous professional life, Liza practiced as a PA in pediatric hematology-oncology at Duke Hospital, and from there moved into community health research and education, particularly related to LGBTQ+ issues.
-She worked as a trainer and consultant for medical professionals, Department of Health and Human Services agencies, and community based organizations in the provision of culturally competent care to diverse populations, and developed extensive resources for community and professional education.
+Previously, Liza practiced as a clinical PA in pediatric hematology-oncology at Duke Hospital.
+From there she moved into community health research and education, particularly related to LGBTQ+ issues.
+She worked as a trainer and consultant for medical professionals, state and federal agencies, and grassroots organizations in providing respectful and appropriate care to diverse populations.

 Liza holds a B.A. in Human Development from Hampshire College, Bachelors and Masters degrees in Health Sciences from Duke University School of Medicine, and a Ph.D. in Religion and Social Transformation from Union Institute & University.